 Many major retailers – including growing online-only concerns like Wish – offer their mobile customers two options when they arrive at their site via search; continue to the standard website or download an app to shop with.

 Many of these companies are finding that the apps convert better, especially with smartphone-dependent millennial and Gen X shoppers.
 And, as many people are a little too ‘lazy’ to delete an app once they have downloaded it, with the use of a few well-timed push notifications you can keep those customers coming back time and time again.
+Still, you can build a custom client portal whenever customers have questions or issues with the mobile app.
 The key to an app’s success is working with the right developer, though, to ensure that it too offers a great experience.
 We know some excellent ones we would be happy to recommend.